|

 and no weekends.
 Amazingly, he never learned to type, either.
 As he explained,

 “I was always too busy writing.”
+By 1948 he was writing full-time,

 but sales soon became patchy, and because “there were too many delays between